Influencing the Open

 Analyzing data for Influencing the Open

 In addition to the scorecard metrics, the chart and audit trail on the scorecard can also help identify suspect Identifying the Open trading activity.
-The following image shows results from inspecting a cluster for this model.
+The following images show results from inspecting clusters for this model.

 The example above shows the following:

 - The same trader submitted Buy and Sell orders for the same instrument, which may be an indication of an indirect wash trade during the Pre-Open trading period.

 - The example also shows that the trader submitted and canceled multiple orders during Pre-Open, which may be an indication that the orders were never meant to be exposed to the market and were only submitted to increase volume for the instrument being traded.

 This next example shows how the chart and audit trail for the Influencing the Open model displays indicative open prices.